mytestbed/labwiki/README.md

 ## Installation

-Labwiki is currently still under constant devlopment and it is therfore best to fetch the latest version from Github.
+Labwiki is currently still under constant devlopement and it is therefore best to fetch the latest version from Github.

     git clone https://github.com/mytestbed/labwiki.git
     cd labwiki
     export LABWIKI_TOP=`pwd`

     bundle install --path vendor

     rake post-install

 If that fails you may need to install some required libraries.
 On a 'naked' Ubuntu system, we usually install the following: